zoonewbie/vividfaces/README.md

 ![demo](https://raw.githubusercontent.com/zoonewbie/vividfaces/master/landmark.jpg)

-Framework vividFacesTrainHelper integrates iOS API VNImageRequestHandler providing facial landmark training data.
+Framework vividFacesTrainHelper https://github.com/zoonewbie/vividFacesTrainHelper integrates iOS API VNImageRequestHandler and openCV providing facial landmark training data.

 In the demo UI the white box with green points indicate the result of iOS detection; the white box with green points is the prediction of the model.